KateWilkinson/storefront/README.md

 * Node; JavaScript; AngularJS; Express; HTML; CSS & Bootstrap
 * Tested using Karma and Protractor

-## Further tasks & improvements
+## To do & further improvements

-* Extract discount codes into a separate file and refactor applyDiscount function so that different discounts can be applied as needed and code is more maintainable.
+* Extract discount codes into a separate file, to enable refactoring of discount functionality.
+Different discounts should be able to be applied as needed and code should be more maintainable.
 Extract all voucher functionality into a separate controller.
 * Deploy to Heroku.
 * Add functionality for the user to filter the products they see based on category or price.
 * Look into setting up a MongoDB database to store the product information so the app can be scaled up as needed.